sunilabrahamindia/sunilabraham/amaa/chinnapulayan-the-dalit-teacher-of-sankaracharya.md

 ## Full text

-{% include main-article.html link="/amaa/chinnapulayan-full-text/" title="Full Text: Chinnapulayan: The Dalit Teacher of Sankaracharya" %}
+{% include main-article.html link="/amaa/chinnapulayan-full-text/" title="Full Text: Chinna Pulayan: The Dalit Teacher of Sankaracharya" %}

 ## Publication
-The paper titled *Chinnapulayan: The Dalit Teacher of Sankaracharya* was first presented by A. M. A. Ayrookuzhiel at an academic seminar.
+The paper titled *Chinna Pulayan: The Dalit Teacher of Sankaracharya* was first presented by A. M. A. Ayrookuzhiel at an academic seminar.
 A revised portion of the study was later published in 1996 in the volume *Emerging Dalit Identity*, edited by Walter Fernandes and brought out by the Indian Social Institute (ISI), Delhi.

 {% include navbox-amaa.html %}